Jatin–Lalit: Acting career

-Jatin and Lalit appeared in the movie Jo Jeeta Wohi Sikandar during the song "Humse Hai Saara Jahaan".
+Jatin and Lalit appeared in the 1992 hit film Jo Jeeta Wohi Sikandar during the song "Humse Hai Saara Jahaan".
 Jatin is singing the song, while Lalit is playing the bass guitar (the first shot of the song).
-Jatin performed the song "Rooth Ke Humse" in the film.
+Jatin performed the song "Roothke Humse" in the film.

 Television career

 Jatin–Lalit were appointed as judges in the Zee Television musical show Sa Re Ga Ma Pa.
 They were judges on another musical show, Star Voice of India.
 Jatin has appeared as a mentor in TV show Jhoom India.
 He was judge and mentor in the reality show on Sony TV's Waar Parriwar.

 The separation and reunion

 After working for almost 16 years together, they announced that they would be parting ways due to personal problems.
 Reasons for the separation still are unknown.

 In February 2020, the Jatin–Lalit duo came together and organised a concert in Mumbai which was very well received and in which numerous leading Bollywood singers performed.